AZO234/NP2kai/README.md

 Next boot computer, you command from 4.

+WAB
+---
+We can use WAB(Window Accelerator Boards).

+To use WAB, enable WAB and restart.

+WAB Type normally uses 'PC-9821Xe10,Xa7e,Xb10 built-in'.

 Release
 ---
+* Apr 2, 2018
+	- Add WAB (and a little tune)
 * Mar 18, 2018
 	- Merge NP21/W 0.86 rev.40
 * Mar 9, 2018